 - Too much dairy, fat and salt (such as leftover meats) can harm if too rich.
 Avoid cured meats and gravy (too salty – also contains onion) and never give cooked bones (choking hazard).
 Some dogs eat raw bones, others may not be safe, ask your vet).

-- The sweetener Xylitol is lethal to dogs.
-It’s popular in in foods as it does not harm teeth, but just a few crumbs in a dropped muffin could kill them.
+- Xylitol (sweetener) is lethal to pets (just a few crumbs from a dropped muffin could kill).
 It’s also found in bags of sweets and chewing gum and many natural toothpastes, so choose a toothpaste free from xylitol (could harm if they licked your face or around a sink).

 Safe and healthy organic dog treats are quite difficult to find, if you only shop in supermarkets and pet shops.
 The market is dominated by the big brands, which tend to be full of ingredients not to be trusted.
 Your dog likely is not that bothered, but long-term, these treats could do damage and many are choking hazards.
 However, others are very rich, so do your research first, as even pumpkin can upset some dog stomachs.
 And always give no more than the recommended amount, and have fresh water nearby.
 See the post on where to find better pet food.